-12.4 Workers' Compensation.
-Employees receiving Workers' Compensation benefits will be allowed to integrate their sick leave or other paid leave with the payments so they will receive their net salary amount each pay period.
-The "net" shall be defined as their salary less state and federal income taxes and FICA at the time of the injury or illness.
+11.4 Workers' Compensation.
+Employees receiving Workers' Compensation benefits will be allowed to integrate their sick leave or other paid leaves with the payments so they will receive their gross salary amount each pay period.
+The gross salary paid by the City will be subject to required withholdings.

-The City will provide employees with full benefits, at the contribution levels outlined in Section 12.4, Insurance, below, while on Workers' Compensation for up to one (1) full year after the date of covered illness or injury.
+The City will provide employees with full benefits, at the contribution levels outlined in Section 11.5, Insurance, below, while on Workers' Compensation for up to one (1) full year after the date of covered illness or injury.